A Guide to Behavioral Interviewing

 - Give an example of how you've worked on a team effectively.

-- Share an example of how you were able to motivate employees or co-workers.
+- Share an example of how you were able to motivate other colleagues.

-Prior to your interview, make sure you thoroughly review the job description of the role you’re applying for, focusing on the skills and capabilities needed to be successful in that role.
+Before your interview, make sure you thoroughly review the job description of the role you’re applying for, focusing on the skills and capabilities needed to be successful in that role.
 Think about specific examples and experiences that demonstrate these skills and capabilities in action.
 Practice your interview with a friend or family member, answering some behavioral interviewing questions as if it was the actual interview.